adlnet/xAPI-Spec/xAPI.md

 Failing to meet a SHOULD requirement is not a violation of conformity, but goes against best practices.
 MAY indicates an option, to be decided by the developer with no consequences for conformity.

+The use of an asterisk* following SHOULD indicates a very strong recommendation.
+It is likely that these recommendations will become MUST requirements in a future version.

 <a name="def-profile" />

 __Profile__: A construct where information about the learner or activity is kept,